 Wait Chapel

-The most prominent building on campus is named after Samuel Wait, the first President of Wake Forest College.
+The most prominent building on campus is named after Samuel Wait (married to Sarah “Sally”), the first President of Wake Forest College.
 For almost three years, he traveled the state of North Carolina gathering support and favor for a Baptist school.
 Having achieved the necessary vote from the North Carolina legislature, he became Principal of the new Institute when it opened in 1834.
-He resigned the Presidency in 1845 due to illness and lack of physical strength after leading the College through financial hardships, including a near bankruptcy in 1841.

 Wait Chapel is one of the first buildings to have been constructed when Wake Forest College moved to Winston-Salem in the 1950s.
-The cornerstone was laid in 1953, despite 1952 being carved into it, and contains a time capsule which holds a 1953 penny, a magnolia leaf, and other objects.
-The foremost purpose of the building has been religious since it was completed.
-Students attended mandatory chapel services there for decades, and it now hosts Wake Forest Baptist Church.
-Wait Chapel has been the location of Presidential debates and has seen numerous speakers such as Condoleezza Rice in 2012 and talk show host Jay Leno in 1989.
+The foremost purpose of the building was religious, but now is used for non-denominational and secular events.
+Wait Chapel has been the location of two Presidential debates and has seen numerous speakers.
 The steeple contains the Janet Jeffrey Carlile Harris Carillon which can be heard most every weekday at 5:00pm during the academic year.
+The carillon was donated by the Very Rev. Charles Upchurch Harris (’35, L.H.D. ’80), in honor of his wife, Janet, for whom the carillon is named.